Factorization and complex couplings in SYK and in Matrix Models: Introduction

 .3in

 We end with a discussion and open questions in section \ref{discuss}.

 .3in

 Similar ideas have been recently explored in \cite{Blommaert:2021gha}.
 There, instead of sharply fixing the couplings with a delta function, the authors smear it a little bit and study the dependence of matrix models on the width of the smearing.
+The complex couplings in SYK model have been also discussed in \cite{Garcia-Garcia:2021squ, Garcia-Garcia:2020ttf}.